Menu

 Key Stage 1

-Parents will be informed of the Year 1 and Year 2 spelling schedules at the beginning of each academic year and these are also available to view on the school website.
+Parents will be informed of the Year 1 and Year 2 Common Exception Words at the beginning of each academic year and these are also available to view on the school website.

 Parents and carers will be encouraged to support their children by: